Smithproxy is highly configurable, fast and transparent TCP/UDP/TLS (SSL) proxy written in C++17.

 - See our docker hub page: https://hub.docker.com/r/astibal/smithproxy

-- Snap - you can also install it as a confined snap!
+- Snap - install smithproxy service as a confined snap (with some limitations)!

 - Visit snap store here: https://snapcraft.io/smithproxy